-Net cash provided by operating activities in 2021 was RMB1,438.9 million (US\$225.8 million).
-The principal items accounting for the difference between our net cash used in operating activities and our net income of RMB2,000.3 million (US\$313.9 million) were a RMB1,413.5 million (US\$221.8 million) increase in prepayments and other current assets and a RMB787.6 million (US\$123.6 million) increase in inventories, partially offset by a RMB910.3 million (US\$142.9 million) increase in contract liability and a RMB491.5 million (US\$77.1 million) in share-based compensation expense.
+Net cash provided by operating activities in 2021 was RMB1,438.9 million.
+The principal items accounting for the difference between our net cash provided by operating activities and our net income of RMB2,000.3 million were a RMB1,413.5 million increase in prepayments and other current assets and a RMB787.6 million increase in inventories, partially offset by a RMB910.3 million increase in contract liability and a RMB491.5 million in share-based compensation expense.